12 Explosive Restaurant Tax Deductions for Owners

 Did you build a deck to seat customers outside of your establishment?
 Did you have to buy new tables and chairs for the patio?

-What about extending the size of your building, or installing a drive-up window for customers who didn't want to come in?
+What about extending the size of your building or installing a drive-up window for customers who didn't want to come in?

 9) Repairs and Maintenance

-You ready for it?
+Are you ready for it?

 And apologize to your significant other for not listening to them in the first place.